The Economy’s Impact on HR in 2026 (And How to Respond)

 How to Respond

 • Expand your geographic reach.
-Remote and hybrid work models let you tap talent pools beyond your local market.
+Remote and hybrid models let you tap talent pools beyond your local market.
 If qualified candidates won’t relocate, bring the work to them.

 2. Monetary Policy and Interest Rates: The Hidden HR Impact